Program overview

 - Music Teacher: Educate students in music theory, performance, and appreciation at schools or private institutions.

-- Choral Director: Lead and manage choirs, selecting repertoire and conducting rehearsals and performances.
+- Choral Director: Lead and manage choirs, developing vocal skills and musicality in singers.

-- Audio Engineer: Work in recording studios, managing sound quality and production for music and other media.
+- Audio Engineer: Work in recording studios, managing sound quality and production for music and media.

-- Arts Administrator: Oversee operations and management for arts organizations, ensuring effective program delivery and community engagement.
+- Arts Administrator: Oversee operations and programming for arts organizations, ensuring the promotion and support of the arts.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.